Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/AIE_RTP_tutorials/step3_async_array.md

 And in hardware, after booting Linux from the SD card, run following commands in the Linux prompt:

 	export XILINX_XRT=/usr
-	chmod 755 host.exe
+	cd /mnt/sd-mmcblk0p1
 	./host.exe a.xclbin

 The host code is self-checking.
 It will check the output data against the golden data.
 If the output matches the golden data, after the run is complete, it will print the following:

 	TEST PASSED

-To exit QEMU press Ctrl+A, x.

 ### Conclusion
-In this tutorial you learned about:
+In this step you learned about:

    * the concepts of asynchronous update of array RTP
    * How to control the execution between different RTP updates